simonUU/PyrooFit/docs/index.rst

 * Activate ROOT installation with python support

-* run ``python setup.py install`` in this folder
+* run :code:`python setup.py install` in this folder

-* run ``python setup.py docs`` to create the documentation
+* run :code:`python setup.py docs` to create the documentation

 If you do not have your own python installation you can use:
 ```
 python setup.py install --user
 PATH=$PATH~/.local/bin
 ```
-If there are still missing packages you might need to install them via `pip install package --user`.
+If there are still missing packages you might need to install them via :code:`pip install package --user`.